Geram4305/flask_scalable_webapp_llm/README.md

 ## Get inference from LLM (Huggingface - DistilBert) for sentiment analysis

 1. Kill all containers that are running currently by hitting ctrl+C. Run "docker-compose down" to remove and clear all.
-2. Run "docker-compose up --build --scale app=3".
-This will churn up 3 instances of the application.
+2. Run "docker-compose up --build".
+This will churn up an instances of the application.
-3. Run test_app.py, which makes request to http://localhost/sentiment .
+3. Run test_app.py, which makes request to http://localhost/ with post method.
-The script has texts like "It is worth it", "It is a waste of time and money" already in it which will be used to get inference from DistilBert.
+The script has texts like "It is worth it", "It is a waste of time and money" already in it.
+This will be used to get inference from DistilBert.
 The returned result is a label identifying the sentiment of the text and its condidence score.

-## Reasons for choosing the model - DistilBERT
+## Reasons for choosing the model - DistilBERT (distilbert-base-uncased-finetuned-sst-2-english)

 1. "distilbert-base-uncased-finetuned-sst-2-english" is the model chosen for sentiment analysis.
 Assuming only English sentences are used by the end-user.
 It is a specialized variant of the DistilBERT model that has been fine-tuned specifically for sentiment analysis on English text using the SST-2 dataset.
 It can be readily used for English sentences.This is also the default model used for sentiment analysis in hugging face transformers.
 2. DistilBERT is a distilled version of the BERT (Bidirectional Encoder Representations from Transformers) model.
 It retains much of the performance of BERT while being smaller and faster.